MetaMask/core/packages/permission-controller/ARCHITECTURE.md

   },
 });

-// Assuming that the caveat merger implementation for 'foo' naively merges the
+// Assuming that the caveat value merger implementation for 'foo' naively merges the
 // values of the left- and right-hand sides, we end up with:
 // {
 //   'metamask.io': {